 What is the new expiration date of this provision?

 Does a donor also receive a charitable deduction when they roll over assets to a charity under this provision?

 No. Under this provision, donors benefit by not having to recognize the amount contributed directlyfrom their IRA to a qualifying charity.
 However, because donors exclude this contribution from their gross income, they cannot take a charitable contribution deduction for the contribution; to do so would result in a double benefit for donors and that is explicitly prohibited.

 To which charities may donors make qualified charitable distributions?

 Most contributions to public charities—other than supporting organizations—are considered qualified charitable contributions.
 However, distributions from IRA accounts to donor advised funds held by public charities are not considered qualified charitable distributions under this charitable rollover provision.
 (See What is a donor advised fund? on the Council’s website.)

 Individuals can make qualified charitable distributions to a private operating foundation or to a private foundation that elects to meet the conduit rules in the year of the distribution (see Definitions, below).
-Neither private non-operating foundations nor split interest trusts are eligible for special treatment as qualified charitable distributions under the law.
+Neither private non-operating foundations nor split interest trusts (such as charitable remainder trusts) are eligible for special treatment as qualified charitable distributions under the law.